 Colonel Stephanie R. Kelley is currently the Assistant Commandant, Defense Language Institute Foreign Language Center and the Commander, 517th Training Group, Presidio of Monterey, California.
 In this capacity, Colonel Kelley directs language training for 34,000 Department of Defense personnel annually in 89 languages at 29 sites worldwide.
 She also oversees 1,800 faculty members and 250 joint-service staff providing language training, proficiency testing, and curriculum to train successful linguists.
 As the 517th Training Group Commander, Colonel Kelley leads two Air Force squadrons composed of about 1,200 Airmen, the majority of whom are Air Force Cryptologic Linguist trainees.

 Prior to serving at DLIFLC Colonel Kelley was a professor of Strategy and Security Studies, School of Advanced Air and Space Studies (SAASS), Air University, Maxwell Air Force Base (AFB), Alabama.
-SAASS is a selective, one-year graduate school for strategists with 16 terminally credentialed faculty and 45 Air Force, Department of Defense, and international students.
-As a professor, she was responsible for creating warrior-scholars who have a superior ability to develop, evaluate, and employ airpower as a component of military force in support of national objectives.
+SAASS is a selective, one-year graduate school for strategists that educates Air Force, Department of Defense, and international students to develop, evaluate, and employ airpower as a component of military force in support of national objectives.

 Colonel Kelley enlisted in the Air Force Reserves in 1992, serving as a medical technician at Travis AFB, CA and Kadena AB in Okinawa, Japan, before commissioning through Officer Training School in 1997.

 A career intelligence officer, she has served in a variety of analytical, targeting and Intelligence, Surveillance and Reconnaissance positions in both Air Force and Joint commands.
 She has supported air operations over Kosovo, Iraq and Afghanistan; counterterrorism efforts in the Middle East; and ISR missions in Korea.
-Additionally, she taught at the Air Force Special Operations School.
-Prior to her current position, Colonel Kelley commanded the Measurement and Signature Intelligence (MASINT) Analysis Squadron at the National Air and Space Intelligence Center (NASIC).
+Additionally, Col Kelley taught at the Air Force Special Operations School and commanded the Measurement and Signature Intelligence (MASINT) Analysis Squadron at the National Air and Space Intelligence Center (NASIC).

 1996 Bachelor of Science, Psychology, University of Maryland, Okinawa, Japan